 Mental Stimulation for Dogs

 Most dogs don't get enough mental stimulation to be satisfied and happy.
-Behaviour problems are nearly always the result.
-Please read the article "The Root Causes of Most Dog Problems."
+Behavior problems are nearly always the result.
+Please read the article "Top 5 Reasons You Are Having Problems With Your Dog."

 For example...you take your dog jogging 5 miles every day.
 His physical exercise needs are met, and met well.
 But you don't give him any mental stimulation, and he's bored.
 Now you have created a marathon athlete who is BORED and looking for stuff to do to meet his mental needs.
 He certainly has the stamina to find bad stuff to do now, since he's so amazingly physically fit!
 This means he'll be able to chew up 20 shoes instead of just one!